VadimGush/cpp-header/README.md

 # C/C++ One Header Builder

 Takes all C/C++ headers from your project and compiles them into one header file.
+And yep, it takes care of rearranging all dependencies.

 ## Execution